-Today let’s talk about how we can still treat ourselves when we feel like shopping, without adding clutter to our homes.
-And I’ve even included 15 easy clutter-free ways to treat yourself instead!
+Today’s post is all about how you can still treat yourself when you feel like shopping, but without adding clutter to your home.
+I’m sharing 15 easy clutter-free ways to treat yourself instead!

 But the struggle for a lot of us (myself included!) is that we all get the urge to buy something new once in a while.
 It’s fun to treat ourselves to something new.
-And making a purchase can be exciting and give us a lift.
-For many of us, shopping even becomes a past time when we’re bored or looking for something to do.
+Making a purchase can be exciting and give you a lift.
+And for many people, shopping even becomes a pastime when they’re bored or looking for something to do.

-But when we buy things to treat ourselves or give ourselves a lift too often, or without intention, the problem is it can easily result in clutter.
-Along with causing us to spend more than we want or intend to on “stuff” that’s not really adding any value to our lives.
+But when you buy things to treat yourself or give yourself a lift too often, or without intention, the problem is it can easily result in clutter.
+Along with causing you to spend more than you want or intend to on “stuff” that’s not really adding any value to your life.

 Finding clutter-free ways to treat yourself